RuslanMozgovoi/kottans_frontend/README.md

 - New: managing GitHub repositories by mean of Git
 - Surprised: you need to do a commit for every peace of change in a code
-- To Use: GitHub repositiries, git clone, git pull, git push
+- To Use: GitHub repositories, git clone, git pull, git push

 Links:
 2.1.
 Version Control with Git